Parquery/mapry/README.rst

 The **schema** of the object graph is stored in a separate JSON file and defines all the data types used in the object graph including the object graph itself.
 The code is generated based on the schema.
-You define schema once and you generate code in all the supported languages automatically.
+You define schema once and generate code in all the supported languages automatically.
 Schemas can be evolved and backward compatibility is supported through optional properties.